ORDERS DELIVERED BY OUR OWN TRANSPORT:

 Please examine doors before the driver leaves, as you will be asked to sign for the correct amount of goods in good condition, once you have signed for same, the carriers or ourselves cannot be responsible for complaints on condition or shortages after this event.
 It is not acceptable to sign ‘unchecked’.
 Any defects must be notified to ourselves at firstname.lastname@example.org within 72 hours of Goods received.

-No claims of damage will be considered after this date.
+No claims of damage or missing items will be considered after this date.

 HEALTH & SAFETY: